A: Tours, Centre-Val de Loire, France

 My interest in the volume was primarily in its beautiful engraved images of the different elements of large-scale book production in the mid-19th century.
 Mame used 30 printing machines, as the image of his huge pressroom shows.
 And, as one might expect, Mame employed a very large number of manual typesetters.
 The image of Mame's exceptionally large bindery suggests that virtually all of the binding work was still done by hand.
 The bindery was the main department in which Mame employed women--from 100 to 150 women at a given time--chefly involved in folding printed sheets in preparation for binding.

-Mame's firm employed about 700 people in production and 400-500 in sales in what appears to be a rather grand facility, though we may assume that the images glorify or beautify what cannot always have been ideal working conditions.
+Mame's firm employed about 1200 people (700 in production and 400-500 in sales) in what appears to be a rather grand facility, though we may assume that the images glorify or beautify what cannot always have been ideal working conditions.
 Nevertheless, the environment may have been relatively copasetic as, according to the Wikipedia, "Inspired by the social Catholic ideal, Alfred Mame established for his employees a pension fund for those over sixty, wholly maintained by the firm.
 He opened schools, which caused him to receive one of the ten thousand francs awards reserved for the 'établissements modèles où régnaient au plus haut degré l'harmonie sociale et le bien-être des ouvriers'.
 In 1874 Mame organized a system by which his working-men shared in the profits of the firm."
 (Wikipedia article on Alfred Mame, accessed 05-18-2013).

 Bigmore & Wyman II, 16.